milosmns/milosmns.github.io/_posts/op-ed/2024-09-28-This-AI-Agent-Writes-Its-Own-Story.md

 I decided to use LLMs to help me write this assistant.
 I now have a tireless, infinitely patient coding buddy that's digested a significant portion – maybe most – of the code ever written.
 Call it auto-complete on steroids, sure, but it's also much more than that.
 Unlike a basic auto-complete plugin, LLMs offer multiple ways to assist in coding.

-Similarly to any powerful tool, it's all about how you use it.
+Similarly to any powerful tool, it's mostly about how you use it.
 Prompting an LLM feels like explaining a complex task to a brilliant but overly literal intern.
-In building The Agent, Claude became my go-to for file analysis and code generation, and I'll show you how I used it.
+In building The Agent, Claude became my go-to for file analysis and code generation, and in the later sections I'll show you how I used it.

+### 🔗 &nbsp; Walled gardens in AI

+Let's start this with a basic premise: **single‑provider dependence is risky**.

+  1. Access to AI can vanish overnight – violate some opaque section of the Terms of Service or land on the wrong side of a shifting policy, and you're blocked.
+See: Instagram, Twitter, Reddit... numerous other examples over the years.
+  1. Prices can increase at will.
+Your data, history, and habits are sunk costs – will you really migrate when it jumps $1 this month… and $1 next month?
+You'll probably just stay and pay the price.
+You've been doing this for years with your mobile apps and devices, cloud storage, that favorite app you've been using for years... you know the drill by now.
+  1. None of the mainstream AI companies are profitable.
+When the bill comes due, the incentives tilt toward monetizing your attention and workflow – including pushing you to use one assistant for everything (which you obviously shouldn't), serving you ads, or reducing the quality of the service.
+  1. If your AI apps are closed and locked down and not open-source, breaking free is impractical – even when you want to.
+You're unable to export your data, your prompts, your settings, your artifacts, your history, your everything.
+You're stuck with the company's proprietary format and you're forced to use their services.

+This is why AI needs portability and openness by default: open‑source, self‑hostable, and easy to swap parts of the system.
+Make everything exportable.
+Avoid hard‑wiring to a single SDK.
+Prefer adapter layers so models and providers are replaceable.
+And always keep a self‑hosted path warm – even if you mostly use a hosted one.

+With these principles in mind, you can build a more resilient and future-proof AI system.
+So, let's dive into the details of how I used AI to help me build AI, while AI was reviewing and advising!

 ### 👁️ &nbsp; Context